R3freshReload/os-images/README.md

   - reboots into the normal system installation

 ## Debugging in recovery mode
-Elemental has 4 services that provide logs that could be helpful if an image does not auto-install from recovery.
+Elemental has some services that provide logs that could be helpful if an image does not auto-install from recovery.

 ```
 elemental-setup-initramfs.service
 elemental-rootfs.service
 elemental-setup-rootfs.service
 elemental-setup-pre-rootfs.service

+elemental-setup-fs.service
+elemental-setup-boot.service

+elemental-setup-reconcile.service
+elemental-setup-network.service
 ```

 their logs can be viewed by running